Code-Institute-Submissions/BitWise-Front-End_2/TESTING.md

 ## Devtools - Issue Review

-The devtool was used for evaluating the a number of aspects of the site including the Iuues Log.
+The devtool was used for evaluating the a number of aspects of the site including the Issues Log.

 Each page was evaluated and no Page Errors or Breaking Changes were idendified.
 There were a few possible improvements highlighted but these did not have any functional impact and where left due to time constraints.
-Given longer these would each be investigated more thouroughly and applied if appropriate.
+Given longer these would each be investigated more thouroughly and changes applied if appropriate.

 <details>
       <summary style="font-weight:bold">Devtools - Issue Review</summary>